tropicalwave/nomad-podman/README.md

 * Nomad: <http://localhost:4646>
 * Consul: <http://localhost:8500>

+_Hints:_
-Hint: Since the configured default token in Consul only allows limited actions, it is recommended to login with the token created by `prepare.sh` at `shared/consul-agents.token`.
+1. Since the configured default token in Consul only allows limited actions, it is recommended to login to the its web frontend with the token created by `prepare.sh` at `shared/consul-agents.token`.
+2. Although Nomad is deployed with ACLs enabled, it is deployed with a permissive anonymous policy.
+This would need to be changed for production environments.

 ## Architecture